Sociology (Migration & cultural studies, Social Inclusion, Social Capital)

 My research interests are in community based public health/health promotion with a particular interest in health promotion for disease prevention and social inclusion for vulnerable groups, working on a social determinants of health model to help facilitate behaviour change for health improvement within the population.
 I have a strong interest in working in a participatory way for all relevant stakeholders to contribute to health improvements in the population.
-I have equal interest and skill in quantitative and qualitative research methods.
+I am competent in qualitative research methods.

 I have experience in maintaining relationships and community engagement through liaising with multiple partner organisations on a large scale culturally competent child oral health promotion study, facilitating data collection sessions with culturally diverse target groups and coordinating the research activities of a peer led community education intervention.